NeRF--: Neural Radiance Fields Without Known Camera Parameters: Method

-For each reconstructed pixel, we compute photometric loss using~\cref{eq:nerf_loss} by comparing its predicted colour $\hat{I}_{i,m}$ against the ground-truth colour $I_{i,m}$ sampled from the input image.
-Since the entire pipeline is fully differentiable, we can jointly optimise both the parameters of the NeRF model $\Theta$ and the camera parameters $\{\pi_i\}$ by minimising the reconstruction loss.
-The pipeline is summarised in Algorithm~\ref{alg:pipeline}.
+During training, we randomly render $M$ pixels for each input image, and minimise the reconstruction loss between the rendered colours against the ground-truth colours on these pixels.
+Note that, the entire pipeline is fully differentiable, which enables the jointly optimisation of NeRF and the camera parameters $\{\pi_i\}$ by minimising the reconstruction loss.

-For initialisation, the cameras for all input images are located at origin looking towards $-z$-axis, \ie~all $\hat{R}_i$ are initialised with identity matrices and all $t_i$ with zero vectors, and the focal lengths $f_x$ and $f_y$ are initialised to be the width $W$ and the height $H$ respectively, \ie~FOV$\approx 53^\circ$.

-\paragraph{Refinement} Although the above joint optimisation of both the camera parameters and the NeRF model from scratch produces reasonable results, the model could fall into local minima where the optimised camera parameters are sub-optimal, resulting in slightly blurry synthesised images.
-Thus, we introduce an optional refinement step to further improve the quality of the synthesised images.
-Specifically, after the first training process is completed, we drop the trained NeRF model and re-initialise it with random parameters while keeping the pre-trained camera parameters.
-We then repeat the joint optimisation using the pre-trained camera parameters as initialisation.
-We find this additional refinement step generally leads to sharper images and improves the synthesis results, as evidenced by the comparison in~\cref{tab:baseline_vs_ours}.

-Additionally, the camera parameters can also be initialised with estimated values from external toolboxes, where they are available, and jointly refined during the training of the NeRF model.
-We conduct experiments to refine the camera parameters estimated using COLMAP during NeRF training, and find the novel view results slightly improved through the joint refinement, as shown in~\cref{tab:baseline_vs_ours}.